aceade/corpolc-inventory/KNOWN_VULNERABILITES.md

 # List of known vulnerabilties

 As stated in the README, there *WILL* be vulnerabilties in this.
-Some will be deliberate, for educational purposes.
+Some will be deliberate, for educational or development purposes.
 Others will be accidental.

 ## Injection attacks